Atlantic City, New Jersey: Utilities

 South Jersey Industries provides natural gas to the city under the South Jersey Gas division.
 Marina Energy and its subsidiary, Energenic, a joint business venture with a long-time business partner, operate two thermal power stations in the city.
 The Marina Thermal Plant serves the Borgata while a second plant serves the Resorts Hotel and Casino.
 Another thermal plant is the Midtown Thermal Control Center on Atlantic and Ohio Avenues built by Conectiv, which opened in 1997 and provides chilled water for hotels and other facilities along the Boardwalk.

 Electrical power in Atlantic City and its immediate surrounding area is provided primarily served Atlantic City Electric, which was incorporated in 1924 and provides power from the Beesley's Point Generating Station in Upper Township and other locations.

 The Jersey-Atlantic Wind Farm, opened in 2005, is the first onshore coastal wind farm in the United States.
 In October 2010, North American Offshore Wind Conference was held in the city and included tours of the facility and potential sites for further development.
 In February 2011, the state passed legislation permitting the construction of windmills for electricity along pre-existing piers, such as the Steel Pier.
 The first phase of the Atlantic Wind Connection, a planned electrical transmission backbone along the Jersey Shore was planned to be operational in 2013.

 In popular culture

-Atlantic City has been featured in several aspects of pop culture.
-Films such as The King of Marvin Gardens (1972), Atlantic City, The Godfather Part III, Rounders and Snake Eyes have featured the city, as have television programs such as Mr. Belvedere, The Simpsons, How I Met Your Mother, and Boardwalk Empire.
+Atlantic City is featured prominently in films, television, and music, including: